-Join us as we celebrate Carrie Moyer and Sheila Pepe’s inaugural museum collaboration, Tabernacles for Trying Times, now on view at the Portland Museum of Art.
+An evening of conversation celebrating Carrie Moyer and Sheila Pepe’s inaugural museum collaboration, Tabernacles for Trying Times, on view at the Portland Museum of Art.

-The evening will be hosted by interdisciplinary artist and writer Anthony Hawley.
+The event was hosted by interdisciplinary artist and writer Anthony Hawley.

 “Carrie Moyer and Sheila Pepe, partners in life and—occasionally—art, met in 1995 at the Skowhegan residency in Maine.
 Now, a quarter of a century later, the two have returned to the northeastern state for their first institutional collaboration.”